ttronas/bsm2-python/README.md

          └─Reference files for validation purposes
 ```
 ## Usage
-At the moment, you can choose between four different configurations of the plant:
+At the moment, you can choose between 3 different ready-to-use configurations of the plant:
 1. BSM2OL: BSM2 without any control (dynamic or static influent data - you choose)
 2. BSM2CL: BSM2 with aeration control in tanks 3-5
-3. and a custom plant setup with completely free configurable setup. with aeration control in tank 3, 4 and 5
+3. BSM2OLEM: BSM2OL with energy management model and a default gas management.
+You can as well create your own plant layout.
+Just use the classes in the `bsm2` folder and mix them as you like.

-The results are saved inside the objects and can be accessed via calling the attribute names.
+The results of the pre-made configurations are saved inside the objects and can be accessed via calling the attribute names.
 For the plant effluent, just call `bsm2.y_eff_all`.
 With `tempmodel` and `activate`, differential equations for temperature dependency and additional components can be added.
 If you want to create your own plant layout, use the `bsm2_xx.py` files as template.
 Put your own parameters and values in separate `init` files.